anandamurtiidiscursos/anandamurtiidiscursos.github.io/_posts/2015-09-03-Preface-to-A-Name-To-The-Nameless.md

 ---
 title: A Name to the Nameless  Preface and Introduction
+tags:
-tags: [A Name to the Nameless]
+  - A Name to the Nameless
 comments: true
 layout: post
+published: true
 ---

 {% capture images %}
 	/images/name.jpg